Stx666Michael/DocumentDenoise/README.md

 # Document Denoise

 ## Background
-This is part of the work in **[FURP-1] Research on the Document Text Recognition using OCR Techniques** on summer 2022.

 Document Denoising is used in the pre-processing stage of OCR.
 There are many denoising techniques, this repository implements two _deep learning_ methods - Denoising by **Auto-encoders** and **CycleGAN**.

 The work is based on relevant papers and implementations: